Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 Years later, as I explored our Scottish/Norman heritage, I would learn that giving up is not in their DNA.

 In Officer’s Candidate School, he forged a particularly strong friendship with two men, Nick Lia and William Rawson.
-I will never meet them in this life, but I honor and cherish their memory.
+I will never meet them in this life, but I do honor and cherish their memory.

 There is a unique brotherhood between men who suffer a trial, as military training is intended to be, and who accomplish and overcome adversity together.
 It forged the bond between these men.